Shopify/hydrogen-v1/docs/tutorials/getting-started/index.md

----
-gid: 39996b9c-4da8-4b5e-99c5-169753f71d44
-title: Getting started with Hydrogen
+# Getting started with Hydrogen
-description: Learn about the different resources that are available to help you get started with Hydrogen.
----

 > ⚠️ **Important:** [Hydrogen 2.0](https://hydrogen.shopify.dev) is out now.
 These archival Hydrogen 1.0 docs are provided only to assist developers during their upgrade process.
 Please migrate to Hydrogen 2.0 as soon as possible.